EDITING THE MANGNIFICENT AMBERSONS

 In Welles rough Cut, following the Train Station scene George walks home—the camera his POV—culminating with the comeuppance scene with him kneeling at his mother’s bed.
 The film then cuts to Aunt Fanny at the boiler followed by Bronson’s office, then Lucy and Eugene’s walk in the garden and finally George’s accident.
 The sequence of these scenes is extremely important.
 George has lost his mother, his home and his entire world—a world he refused to see otherwise—has now evaporated before his eyes.
 The professions for which he had expressed distain have now become his only opportunity to make a decent living.

 Therefore, in Welles rough cut, with his mother gone and his world gone with her, George is finally forced to fend for himself and in the process—as they say—grow up.
 He now sees the world as it is and not how he wants or needs it to be.
 We first observe this in the manner in which he handles Fanny during her hysterical breakdown.
-He is the adult and the one thinking logically and sensibly about their future.
+He is the adult here and the one thinking logically and sensibly about their future.
 Then, in Bronson’s office he speaks to Bronson about Fanny being his Aunt and therefore his responsibility.
 George’s decisions are no longer egocentric.
 He now thinks like a responsible adult about his role in the welfare of others.
-Therefore, the scene in Bronson’s office is the true climax of the film’s personal story – of George’s story – and the arrangement of the scenes that preceded it a key to helping the audience understand this development in George.
+Therefore, the scene in Bronson’s office is the true climax of of George’s story and the arrangement of the scenes that preceded it a key to helping the audience understand this development in George.
 The Lucy and Eugen’s walk in the Garden which follows establishes, that despite all the cruel and thoughtless things that George has done, Lucy still loves him and always will.
 The audience can now understand why she would feel this way because they have seen George at his best and the person Lucy always knew was there.
 Consequently, after the accident it is only logical that, despite their earlier differences, Lucy will be in the hospital at his bedside.
 The sequence of events perfectly justifies this.
 After that we don’t see George again.
 We don’t need to.
 His story has concluded on a positive note which, frankly, the audience has been waiting for.
 Then, after the accident, the Boarding House scene climaxes the lingering issues of change; town to city and youth to old age bringing that story element to a poignant and heartfelt conclusion.
+Along with his continued feelings for Isabel, it is the climax of Eugene’s story as all that we see in that boarding house is in part due to him and his life’s work.
+He is the future but not a future that he much likes and that is his tragedy.
 This was Welles design and HIS film.

 GEORGE’S WALK HOME